 Group Activation Pack-Fluid Processing Apparatus

 FPAs allow for launch of two to four independent and isolated reagents that can be sequentially combined on orbit in the secondary housing of the GAP.
-This is a fully-enclosed unit that meets NASANational Aeronautics and Space Administration safety standards for containment, provides facile operations for the crew, and may be operated in the general workspace.
+This is a fully-enclosed unit that meets NASA safety standards for containment, provides facile operations for the crew, and may be operated in the general workspace.
 A total of 6.5 mL of fluid is contained inside the FPA’s glass barrel (depending on the number of independent regents).
 The individual fluid volumes are isolated from each other by an impassable rubber septum.
 A bypass built into the glass barrel allows fluid to mix in between adjacent chambers as the plunger mechanism pushes the septum forward.

 The default FPA configuration provides limited gas exchange and can be upgraded with gas permeable membranes to further improve performance for experiments with moderate metabolic requirements.